HarishBaki/PAUNet-Weather4cast-2023/README.md

 ## Installation
 To use this code, you need the following
 - Clone the repository
-- Setup the conda environment
+- Setup the conda environment 'Weather4cast-2023.yml'.
+This environment is solely for prediction purpose, thus GUP usage is not implemented.
--
+- Fetch the data you want from the competition website.
+Follow the instructions at https://github.com/agruca-polsl/weather4cast-2023.git.
+The data should be in the data directory following the structure specified in the instructons.